CSXL/solus/README.md

     - [ ] Implement Codex for extracting relevant information from collected data
     - [ ] Implement Codex for serializing data into a standardized format
     - [ ] Implement verification of AI output
+- [ ] Interface
+  - [ ] Implement CLI
+    - [ ] Implement [Bubbletea](https://github.com/charmbracelet/bubbletea) for the TUI
+    - [ ] Implement [Cobra](https://github.com/spf13/cobra) for command management
+  - [ ] Implement conversations
+    - [ ] Implement and wrap the [gpt-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) language model
 - [ ] Requirements API
+  - [ ] Implement Codex for processing requirements from conversations
 - [ ] Outline API
+  - [ ] Implement Codex for generating project outline
+    - [ ] Implement Codex for revising project outline
+  - [ ] Implement file and directory generation
 - [ ] Dependency API
+  - [ ] Implement Query API for resolving dependencies and their documentation
+  - [ ] Implement generation of dependency names and documentation
+- [ ] Code API
+  - [ ] Implement Codex for generating test stubs, code, and comments
+    - [ ] Implement context-aware code generation and comments that align with the requirements and dependencies
+  - [ ] Implement refactoring of code and incorporation of code standards
 - [ ] Debugging API
+  - [ ] TODO: Figure out how to implement this.